 - If you work at home, make sure that you have some sort of a buffer zone between your home office and the rest of your home.

-- Stick to your scheduled work hours.
-It isn't fair to your spouse or your kids to work longer than expected.
+- Stick to your scheduled work hours as often as possible.
+It isn't fair to your spouse or your kids to work longer than expected routinely.

-- Sure, there may be times when you have to work than you planned.
+- There may be times when you have to work than you planned.
 Just don't make the extra work hours a daily occurrence.

-Whether you simply work too much or are a true workaholic, it will put your marriage in danger.
-If you find that you can't put your life in balance, get professional help through counseling or an executive coaching.
-It is worth exploring the underlying reasons why you continue to do an unhealthy behavior.
-You do not want to lose your spouse and family because you are not nurturing your home life.
+If you find that you can't put your life in balance, get professional help through counseling or executive coaching.
+"Intimacy is an expressed goal for many recovering workaholic couples," Killinger says.
+"Their struggle is a challenging but exciting journey.
+Exploring one’s own strengths and personal weaknesses plays an important role in this journey."
+It is worth understanding the underlying reasons why you continue to engage in an unhealthy behavior to avoid harming your spouse and family due to lack of nurturing in your home life.